-Since 1868, Bloomfield College has educated thousands of students from all over the world, currently making it one of the most diverse institutions of higher education in the country.
-With its beginnings as the German Theological School founded by the Presbytery of Newark in 1868, the College has evolved with the changing populations to become one of New Jersey’s best private colleges, serving a diverse population and graduating thousands of first generation students.From the original nine students who graduated in 1874 as German-speaking Presbyterian ministers to the more than 2200 students enrolled in Bloomfield College today, the mission has been focused on global education: to prepare students to attain academic, personal and professional excellence in a multicultural and global society.
+For nearly 150 years, Bloomfield College has been helping students write their own stories.
+With its beginnings as the German Theological School founded by the Presbytery of Newark in 1868, the College has evolved to become one of New Jersey’s best private colleges, serving a diverse population and preparing students for success in a multicultural and global society.

-In 1872, the school moved to the former Bloomfield Academy on Franklin Street in Bloomfield, which was renamed Seibert Hall in honor of the school’s first president, Rev. George Seibert.
+Originally located on the grounds of First German Presbyterian Church in Newark, N.J., the school moved to the former Bloomfield Academy on Franklin Street in Bloomfield in 1872, which was renamed Seibert Hall in honor of the school’s first president, Rev. George Seibert.
 The hall served as a dormitory, classrooms, faculty housing, and library.
-Students took their meals as boarders in nearby residences until the refectory was added to Seibert Hall in the 1890s.
-In the early twentieth century, Liberty Hall was acquired and the increasing student body used this as a residence hall.

-At one point, the school’s entire curriculum spanned nine years: five years in preparatory courses, one year in college courses and three years in theological courses.
-In 1909, the New Jersey Legislature authorized the school to grant the bachelor of arts degree in addition to a bachelor of divinity.
+In 1909, the New Jersey Legislature authorized the school to grant the Bachelor of Arts degree in addition to a Bachelor of Divinity.
 In 1913, the German Theological Seminary changed its name to Bloomfield Theological Seminary.

-Over the years, as the local population began to reflect greater diversity, the school incorporated more languages and taught courses in Italian, Hungarian, Ruthenian, Ukrainian, and Russian.
-Students came to the college not only to study theology, but to gain a solid liberal arts foundation.
+Over the years, as the local population began to reflect greater diversity, students came to the college not only to study theology, but to gain a solid liberal arts foundation.
 In post-World War I years, the college received approval for a four-year program and the school’s name was again changed to Bloomfield College and Seminary.
 In 1961, the school simply became known as Bloomfield College.